Homepage > Journal > How to prepare a research report?

 Reporting also:

-• accounts for contextual considerations, obstacles, barriers, and any unforeseen situations that, when described, are a valuable resource for researchers in the future
+• Accounts for contextual considerations, obstacles, barriers, and any unforeseen situations that, when described, are a valuable resource for researchers in the future.

-• allows us to compile characteristics of given groups of respondents – to describe the challenges the researcher must face
+• Allows us to compile characteristics of given groups of respondents — to describe the challenges the researcher must face.

-• gives a clear answer to the key question – Why?
+• Gives a clear answer to the key question: Why?

-Characteristics of a useful research report
+Characteristics of a helpful research report

-• Abstract, summary (Executive Summary)
+• Abstract, summary (executive summary)

 • Descriptions of methods, techniques, and tools